BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 •Providing a clear structure that highlights the main topics and subtopics.
 •Allowing readers to quickly scan the document and find the information they need.
 ## 10. What are some best practices for creating effective headings and subheadings?
+•Be clear and concise: Use simple language that directly conveys the topic of the section.
+•Use a hierarchical structure: Organize headings and subheadings to reflect the document's structure (e.g., use H1 for main sections, H2 for subsections).
+•Be consistent: Maintain a consistent style and format throughout the document.
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?